sleepyComrade/momentum/README.md

 5. **Load the Extension:** Click on the "Load unpacked" button and select the folder containing the unpacked extension files(the one you unziped).

-6. **Start Exploring:** Once the extension is loaded, you'll see the Star Wars Momentum Chrome Extension icon in your browser.
-Click on it to start your intergalactic browsing journey!
+6. **Start Exploring:** Once the extension is loaded, you'll see the Star Wars Momentum Chrome Extension in your browser list of extensions and it'll also be launched with a new tab.
+You can pin the extension in order to always have the access to it at the top of any browser tab.
+Open a new tab to start your intergalactic browsing journey!

 ## Clock and Calendar - Galactic Timekeeping: